Quipu: Literary uses

 Khipu kamayuqkuna (knot makers/keepers, i.e., the former Inca record keepers) supplied colonial administrators with a variety and quantity of information pertaining to censuses, tribute, ritual and calendrical organization, genealogies, and other such matters from Inca times.
 Performing a number of statistical tests for quipu sample VA 42527, one study led by Alberto Sáez-Rodríguez discovered that the distribution and patterning of S- and Z-knots can organize the information system from a real star map of the Pleiades cluster.

-Laura Minelli, a professor of pre-Columbian studies at the University of Bologna, has discovered something which she believed to be a seventeenth-century Jesuit manuscript that describes literary quipus, titled Historia et Rudimenta Linguae Piruanorum.
+Laura Minelli, a professor of pre-Columbian studies at the University of Bologna, has discovered something which she claims to be a seventeenth-century Jesuit manuscript that describes literary quipus, titled Historia et Rudimenta Linguae Piruanorum.
 This manuscript consists of nine folios with Spanish, Latin, and ciphered Italian texts.
 Owned by the family of Neapolitan historian Clara Miccinelli, the manuscript also includes a wool quipu fragment.
-Miccinelli believes that the text was written by two Italian Jesuit missionaries, Joan Antonio Cumis and Giovanni Anello Oliva, around 1610–1638, and Blas Valera, a mestizo Jesuit sometime before 1618.
+Miccinelli claims that the text was written by two Italian Jesuit missionaries, Joan Antonio Cumis and Giovanni Anello Oliva, around 1610–1638, and Blas Valera, a mestizo Jesuit sometime before 1618.
 Along with the details of reading literary quipus, the documents also discuss the events and people of the Spanish conquest of Peru.
 According to Cumis, since so many quipus were burned by the Spanish, very few remained for him to analyze.
 As related in the manuscript, the word Pacha Kamaq, the Inca deity of earth and time, was used many times in these quipus, where the syllables were represented by symbols formed in the knots.
 Following the analysis of the use of "Pacha Kamaq", the manuscript offers a list of many words present in quipus.
 However, both Bruce Mannheim, the director of the Center for Latin American Studies at the University of Michigan, and Colgate University's Gary Urton, question its origin and authenticity.
 These documents seem to be inspired freely by a 1751 writing of Raimondo di Sangro, Prince of Sansevero.

 History

-Tawantin Suyu
+Possible proto-quipus

+Claims of the earliest quipu, or possible proto-quipu, comes from the Late Preceramic (c.
+3000–1800 BCE) site of Caral, though this claim has yet to be thoroughly evaluated.
+A more plausible candidate for the earliest known precursor to quipus may be the wrapped batons found at the site of Cerrillos from the Late Paracas Period (c.
+350–200 BCE).

+Wari Empire

+The first undisputed evidence of quipu technology dates back to the Middle Horizon (c.
+600–1000 CE), with these early quipus being used by the Wari Empire.
+Differing slightly from their Inca successors, extant Wari quipu specimens tend to be smaller, have brightly colored thread wrapped cords, and its own system of knots which scholars do not fully understand.